idelsink/derptex-latex-example/README.md

 ## steps for: *report*

 -   put the [mexdown](https://github.com/idelsink/mexdown) folder somewhere. (submodule or subdirectory)
--   setup a main makefile, what folders shoeld be ignored?
+-   setup a main makefile, what folders should be ignored?
 -   write your documents!

 *this list is not all complete, but this is what I had to do.